October 21, 2015

 Maiken Nedergaard, researcher for the University of Rochester, notes, “The study therefore adds further support to the concept that sleep subserves a distinct biological function of sleep and that is to ‘clean up’ the mess that accumulates while we are awake.”
 This is especially of interest for those with dementia such as Alzheimer’s, Parkinson’s disease, and other neurological issues, which are often linked to sleep disturbances.

 Learn more about how brains sweep themselves clean of toxins during sleep by reading this NPR article.

-If you or your loved one is affected by caregiving-related or aging-related sleeping issues, contact Continuum to learn how our home care services in St. Louis and St. Charles Counties can help.
+If you or your loved one is affected by caregiving-related or aging-related sleeping issues, contact Continuum, one of the best St. Louis home health agencies , to learn about our home care options and the communities we serve.